trisulnsm/dinodoc/trisuldocs/docs/ag/admintasks/probe_health.md

 - On the header section you can see the count for Total No.of Probes, No.of Unreachable Probes, No.of Probes Up/Down.
-The color of the probe represents:
+The color of the probe represents the state, say,
 **Green**: The probe is UP and running
 **Yellow**: The probe is UNREACHABLE
 **Red**: The probe is DOWN